 3. Address knowledge gaps related to population demography, habitat quality, distribution and use, priority threats and effectiveness of recovery actions.

 Southern Interior Reptile and Amphibian Working Group.
 2016.
 Recovery Plan for the Western Rattlesnake (Crotalus oreganus) in British Columbia.
 Province of BC.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning